Staining Sheds and Fences Cost

 Oil Stains

-Oil stains are the most common type of stain.
-They are usually easy to clean up and have the benefit of drying quite quickly.
-Varnish stains are very similar, but they don’t need a finish – instead, the mixture itself is its own finishing coat.
+Oil stains are the most common type of stain for sheds and fences.
+Varnish stains are very similar, but they don’t need a separate finish coat.

 stainingfencesandsheds5